-There are also many babies who don’t latch at all initially.
-If you are in the middle of this situation, you are likely to be feeling quite distressed and anxious about this but I want to reassure you that with a little time and lots of practice, the majority of babies will learn and be able to do what they are in fact hard-wired to do.
+Also, many babies don’t latch at all initially.
+If this is happening to you, you are likely to be feeling quite distressed and anxious, but I want to reassure you that with a little time and lots of practice, the majority of babies will learn and be able to do what they are hard-wired to do.

-There could be a number of reasons why your baby isn’t latching at the moment.
+There could be several reasons why your baby isn’t latching at the moment,

-It may be that you have had a difficult labour, or your baby has swallowed a bit of mucous during the birth.
-It could be that your baby is sleepy because of the medications that you were given during labour, or simply that your little one isn’t yet able to control sucking and swallowing effectively.
+It may be that you have had a difficult labor, or your baby has swallowed a bit of mucous during birth.
+Maybe your baby is sleepy because of the medications given during labor, or simply that your little one isn’t yet able to control sucking and swallowing effectively.

 However, it is likely to improve over the next few days and weeks.

-For some babies this difficulty attaching at the breast may be related to a tongue tie, but whatever the reason, there are two things that are really important:
+For some babies, difficulty attaching at the breast is related to a tongue tie, but whatever the reason, two things are critical:

-- it is important that your body begins to make milk, and to make extra milk each day
+- Your body must begin to make milk, and to make extra milk each day

-- That your baby is able to receive that milk!
+- That your baby can receive that milk!

 You may be asking yourself, how can this possibly happen if my baby won’t latch at the breast?

 Pumping your milk

-You could hand express your milk (with your own hand, not a hand pump), every two to three hours, and that will enable milk to come out of your breast.
+You could hand express your milk (by hand, not a hand pump) every two to three hours, which will enable your milk to come out of your breast.

-Doing this will ‘tell’ your body to keep on making milk, because every time demand goes in at the breast and a little milk comes off, your body makes more.
+Doing this will ‘tell’ your body to keep on making milk, because every time demand goes in at the breast and a little milk comes off, your body produces more.
 It’s a demand and supply mechanism.